leerob/dart-react-todo/README.md

   }
   ```

 OverReact helps bridge the gap between Dart and React.
-If you're using VS Code, my colleague Jace has created some [OverReact code snippets](https://github.com/JaceHensley/vscode-over-react-snippets) that will help speed up your development.
+If you're using VS Code, you can utilize [OverReact code snippets](https://github.com/JaceHensley/vscode-over-react-snippets) to help speed up your development.
 Now, let's talk about our front-end architecture.

 #### [w_flux](https://github.com/Workiva/w_flux)

-w_flux is our architecture library for Flux - a simple uni-directional data flow pattern that provides an MVC like architecture and works well with React UI components.
+w_flux is an architecture library with uni-directional data flow that provides an MVC like architecture and works well with React UI components.

 ![w_flux Diagram](http://i.imgur.com/ISwUu51.jpg)

 This library was inspired by [RefluxJS](https://github.com/reflux/refluxjs) and Facebook's [Flux](https://facebook.github.io/flux/).
 The same general principles apply here.
 For more information, please read the [README](https://github.com/Workiva/w_flux) in the w_flux repository.

 #### Defining Dependencies

 As previously mentioned, we'll use the `pubspec.yaml` file in our root directory to define the dependencies for our project.
 Let's take a look at the `pubspec.yaml` for the todo list.

 **pubspec.yaml**

 ```yaml
 name: todo_dart_react
 version: 2.0.0